JamesPHoughton/detective-game-interdependent-diffusion/analysis/README.md

 ### Code
+- `Start here to explore data` gives a walkthrough of the processed `.json` data format

-- `Process and anonymize Empirica export` takes raw `.jsonl` format data and creates an anonymized `.json` file for each block of games (network/treatment sets)
+- `Process and anonymize Empirica export` takes raw `.jsonl` format data (not included in this repo) and creates an anonymized `.json` file for each block of games (network/treatment sets)